cinetronixlabs/makera-z1-bed-cad-files/README.md

-# Makera Z1 / Z1 Pro Bed CAD Files (STEP / DXF)
+# Makera Z1 / Z1 Pro Bed CAD Files and Workholding Reference (STEP / DXF)

-This repository contains reference CAD files for the Makera Z1 / Z1 Pro bed / worktable.
+This repository will contain reference CAD files for the Makera Z1 / Z1 Pro bed / worktable.

-These files are intended to help users design custom jigs, fixtures, spoilboards, workholding accessories, and other add-ons for the Makera Z1 and Z1 Pro.
+These files are intended to help users design custom fixtures, spoilboards, workholding accessories, and other add-ons for the Makera Z1 and Z1 Pro.

 Distribution of these reference CAD files has been approved by Makera.

+## Current Status

+The CAD files have been temporarily removed because a misalignment was found in one M5 threaded hole position.

+Version 1.1 is currently being prepared.

 ## Included Files

+Files will be re-uploaded with the v1.1 update.

+Planned files:

+### STEP

-- `Makera_Z1_Bed_v1.step`
+- `STEP/Makera_Z1_Bed_v1_1.step`
-  3D reference model of the Makera Z1 / Z1 Pro bed / worktable
+  3D reference model of the Makera Z1 / Z1 Pro bed / worktable.
+  Includes a Blue Tape Method workholding fixture in the same STEP file.

+### DXF

+- `DXF/Makera_Z1_Aluminum_Base_v1_1.dxf`
+  2D reference layout of the aluminum base

+- `DXF/Makera_Z1_Aluminum_Base_Hole_Pattern_v1_1.dxf`
+  2D reference layout of the aluminum base, showing only the M5 threaded holes and dowel pin holes

-- `Makera_Z1_Bed_v1.dxf`
+- `DXF/Makera_Z1_MDF_Bed_v1_1.dxf`
-  2D reference layout of the Makera Z1 / Z1 Pro bed / worktable
+  2D reference layout of the MDF bed

 ## Intended Use